-Provision Learning plans (both class provision plans and individual SEND Profile plans) will record the additional provision identified pupils at Oldfield are receiving.
+Provision Learning plans (both group provision plans and individual learning plans and SEND Profile plans) will record the additional provision identified pupils at Oldfield are receiving.
 These identify intervention programmes being delivered as well as showing the deployment of TAs and the management of Element 2 SEND funding and Element 3 Top Up Funding.
-It is the responsibility of the class teacher to review the provision each term and record this, or oversee the recording of this, on the provision learning plans and SEND Profiles, and use this information, in consultation with the Senior Leadership Team (SLT), to direct the provision for the following term.
+It is the responsibility of the class teacher to review the provision each term and record this, or oversee the recording of this, on the provision plan, learning plan or SEND Profiles, and use this information, in consultation with the Senior Leadership Team (SLT), to direct the provision for the following term.